student from the nuclear medicine program

 Admissions Information

 In addition to enrolling at College of DuPage, students must also complete a separate admissions process for this program.
-For more information, read through the Nuclear Medicine Admissions Packet.
+For more information, read through the Nuclear Medicine Admission Packet.

 First Step to Apply - Attend an Advising Session